Skip to main content

 Rolling reserve

-Rolling reserve is a policy through which Swan holds a certain percentage of the total transaction amount in a non-interest bearing reserve for a contractually predetermined amount of time.
-It's defined at the account level, and not based on the account holder.
+Rolling reserve is a policy through which Swan holds a certain percentage of the total transaction amount for a contractually predetermined amount of time.

 Swan applies rolling reserve to certain types of transactions (largely pull payment methods, such as direct debit and card transactions) to protect users and Swan against various risk factors, such as insufficient funds and attempted fraud.
 The reserved amount acts as a safety net to cover potential loss for both Swan and users.